Jessica Wik

-Jessica Marie Wik (née Samuelsson, born 30 January 1992) is a Swedish professional footballer who plays as a defender for FC Rosengård and the Swedish national team.
+Jessica Marie Wik (née Samuelsson, born 30 January 1992) is a Swedish professional footballer who plays as a defender for IFK Norrköping and the Swedish national team.
 In the 2013–14 winter season she played for Australian W-League club Melbourne Victory.
 She is predominantly a left back, although she also plays on the right side.

 Club career

 Linköping, 2010–17

 Wik joined Linköpings FC from Smedby AIS on a three-year contract in 2010, but was initially loaned back to Smedby.
 In November 2011 she extended her contract with Linköpings after winning her place in the first team.

 Melbourne Victory, 2013–14

 Wik joined Melbourne Victory ahead of the 2013–14 season, and was named the 2014 Player of the Year in Australia.

 Arsenal, 2017–19

 On 18 August 2017, Arsenal announced that they had signed Wik ahead of the new season.
 In March 2019 Wik left Arsenal to play for FC Rosengård.